Trump Lashes Out At Republican Leaders Over Looming Veto Override - UrduPoint

 Trump is scheduled to go to the southern state on January 4 to campaign for Republican Senate candidates David Perdue and Kelly Loeffler ahead of the vote the next day.

-- 'Eleventh-hour campaign of chaos' The Democratic-controlled House voted 322 to 87 on Monday to override Trump's veto of the $740.5 billion defense bill, with 109 members of the president's own Republican Party breaking ranks and siding with the Democrats.
+The House veto override came a day after Trump caved in to pressure and signed a $900 billion coronavirus relief and stimulus package that he had also threatened to veto.

-A similar motion will be introduced in the Republican-majority Senate, where it will also have to gain two-thirds support to override the president's veto.
-A vote is expected this week.
+Trump threatened for days not to sign the relief package that had been hammered out by his own treasury secretary and had received broad bipartisan support in Congress.

-In a statement released after the vote, Democratic House Speaker Nancy Pelosi slammed Trump's veto as "reckless" and called on the president to "end his eleventh-hour campaign of chaos."
-The House veto override came a day after Trump caved in to pressure from both Republicans and Democrats and reluctantly signed a $900 billion coronavirus relief and stimulus package that he had also threatened to veto.
+Trump finally backed down under bipartisan pressure and signed the relief bill at Mar-a-Lago on Sunday.

-Trump threatened for days not to sign the Covid-19 relief and spending bill that had been hammered out by his own treasury secretary and had received broad bipartisan support in Congress.
+President-elect Biden called passage of the Covid relief package a "step in the right direction" on Tuesday but voiced hope lawmakers will do more.

-He finally backed down under bipartisan pressure and signed the bill at Mar-a-Lago on Sunday night out of sight of television cameras.
+"It will pay for some, but far from all of what we need to fix the Covid response.
+It's a down payment," Biden said in Delaware after a briefing from pandemic experts.

-Trump's capitulation on the Covid-19 relief bill and the looming congressional veto override are the latest signs of his waning power as he prepares to leave the White House on January 20.
+Trump's capitulation on the relief bill, the looming veto override and his increasingly strained relations with Republican leaders are the latest signs of his waning power as he prepares to leave the White House on January 20.

 Including the defense bill, Trump has vetoed nine bills during his four years in the White House.
 Congress has not previously mustered the votes needed to override any of his vetoes.